-“I lost my job in April 2008 and I started Crystal Mountain Glass some five months later, after using the time to do research and set the business up, really.
+"I lost my job in April 2008 and I started my business some five months later, after using the time to do research and set the business up, really.

-“I contacted PRIME first, because the charity provides advice about starting a business to the over-50s.
+"I contacted PRIME (a charity that provided advice about starting a business to the over-50s).
 It was a good starting point.
 They advised me to contact other organisations such as HMRC, which offers seminars on VAT, starting your own business and keeping your own books.
 PRIME also pointed me in the direction of my local enterprise agency, and while I was there I found out about a local business club I could join.

 "A younger person may have the added pressure of young children, which older business people don't usually have.
 Olderpreneurs also tend to be more cautious about managing money, I'd say, which can be a great benefit.

-“During my career I’ve done many jobs.
+"During my career I've done many jobs.
 This gave me a lot of experience I could bring to my business.
-I was an electrician; I’ve worked in a warehouse; I worked for the ambulance service, too.
-In the jobs I’ve done, I had loads of experience of working with computers and I’ve done admin work, both of which have been very useful since I’ve been running my own business.
+I was an electrician; I've worked in a warehouse; I worked for the ambulance service, too.
+In the jobs I've done, I had loads of experience of working with computers and I've done admin work, both of which proved very useful to running my own business.

 "When I meet other business owners of my age and they say they've been going for 15 or 20 years and they've got 15 employees, I think 'I'd love to be in that position'.
 But there's nothing I can do about it.
 It's also crossed my mind that by the time my business starts to really get prosperous, it'll probably be time for me to retire.

 "In hindsight, I should have started the business 20 years ago.
 However, I did what I did and I started when I started, because that's when I really had the impetus to start working for myself."